Ground loop (electricity): Sources of ground current

-Another less common source of ground loop currents, particularly in high-power equipment, is current leaking from the hot side of the power line into the ground system.
+Another less common source of ground loop currents, found particularly in high-power equipment, is current leaking from the hot side of the power line into the ground system.
 In addition to resistive leakage, current can also be induced through low impedance capacitive or inductive coupling.
 The ground potential at different outlets may differ by as much as 10 to 20 volts due to voltage drops from these currents.
 The diagram shows leakage current from an appliance such as an electric motor A flowing through the building's ground system G to the neutral wire at the utility ground bonding point at the service panel.
 The ground loop between components C1 and C2 creates a second parallel path for the current.
 The current divides, with some passing through component C1, the signal cable S ground conductor, C2 and back through the outlet into the ground system G. The AC voltage drop across the cable's ground conductor from this current introduces hum or interference into component C2.

 Solutions

-The solution to ground loop noise is to break the ground loop, or otherwise prevent the current from flowing.
+The solution to ground loop noise is to break the ground loop or otherwise prevent the current from flowing.
 Several approaches are available.